MateuszGrabuszynski/ebu-pi-list/README.md

 | Quickly see if your streams are compliant with ST2110. |  ![](docs/pcap_overview.png)   |
 | See each individual stream                             | ![](docs/stream_overview.png)  |
 | Drill drown on each stream and understand the details  | ![](docs/stream_drilldown.png) |

-## Dematerialized version

-We deployed an [online version](https://list.ebu.io/) that you can start using right away.

 ## Your own instance of LIST